As you know, I love doodling, so I thought today we might doodle more and create something fun with it.

 Note how all the doodles here start from a basic shape, and then I just add more detail and shape to them to make them look like I want.

-Since these are kawaii doodles, I ended up adding some cute faces to them.
+Since these are kawaii doodles, I added some cute faces to them.
 It’s a great little tip to enhance your doodles.

 First of all – pick what kind of doodles you want on your page.
-Since this coloring page is full of food doodles, you can start by using some from the tutorials above.
+Since this coloring page is full of food doodles, you can start by using some of the tutorials above.